 Processes are what make the world’s biggest companies run smoothly.

-They started with nothing, and as they grew, they developed sales processes.
+They started with nothing, and as they grew, they developed sales processes and standard operating procedures.

 However, a considerable difference between the very top salespeople/businesses and the strugglers is not just the presence of a process; it’s the documentation.